m-bain/whisperX/README.md

 This work, and my PhD, is supported by the [VGG (Visual Geometry Group)](https://www.robots.ox.ac.uk/~vgg/) and the University of Oxford.

-Of course, this is builds on [openAI's whisper](https://github.com/openai/whisper).
+Of course, this builds on [openAI's whisper](https://github.com/openai/whisper).
 Borrows important alignment code from [PyTorch tutorial on forced alignment](https://pytorch.org/tutorials/intermediate/forced_alignment_with_torchaudio_tutorial.html)
 And uses the wonderful pyannote VAD / Diarization https://github.com/pyannote/pyannote-audio